solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### **Remove the password protection (not recommended)**

 1. **Choose the relevant wallet.**
-2. **Click the “three-dots” button on the top right corner of the page to open the wallet menu.**
+2. **Click the “three-dots” button on the top right corner of the window to open the wallet menu.**
 3. **Choose “Change password”.**
 4. **On the bottom left corner of the small window, click the switch next to “Remove password”.**
 5. **Type in your current password and click “REMOVE PASSWORD” to confirm the removal of your password.**